 - Society reflects our relationships with external stakeholders, including the business community, politicians and policy makers, third sector organisations, schools and colleges, the media, and members of the general public.

-Ethics, responsibility, and sustainability are addressed within all of the degree programmes offered at Queen’s Management School.
-This is achieved through dedicated modules, such as Business Ethics, which requires students to develop their own podcast analysing contemporary ethical issues within a real world organisation, as well as the consideration of ERS across a broad range of other subject areas, including Supply Chain Management, Financial Institutions and Markets, Public Economics, and many more.
+Ethics, responsibility and sustainability are addressed within all of the degree programmes offered at Queen’s Management School.
+This is achieved through a combination of dedicated modules, including Business, Government and Society and Business Ethics, as well as via the integration of content on ERS within a broad range of other subject areas, such as Supply Chain Management, Financial Institutions and Markets, Public Economics, and many more.
+You can learn more about our ERS related teaching in our award winning 2019 PRME SIP Report.Click here

-Our mission at Queen’s Management School is to equip leaders to transform local and global business and society through education and research.
+Our mission at Queen’s Management School is to educate and equip leaders to transform local and global businesses and societies.
 We are committed to promoting ethics, responsibility and sustainability through our engagement activities.
 This takes a wide variety of forms, including hosting events, working with businesses, engaging with policy makers, supporting communities, and developing resources.
-For example, in September 2018 we hosted a meeting of the Northern Ireland Business and Human Rights Forum, where Louise Nicholl, Corporate Head of Human Rights, Food Sustainability and Food Packaging for Marks & Spencer, discussed the organisation’s approach to respecting and protecting human rights.
+For example, in September 2018 we hosted a meeting of the Northern Ireland Business and Human Rights Forum, where Louise Nicholls, Corporate Head of Human Rights, Food Sustainability and Food Packaging for Marks & Spencer, discussed the organisation’s approach to respecting and protecting human rights.

-In 2017, Queen’s Management School became a signatory to the Principles of Responsible Management Education (PRME).
+Queen’s Management School is a signatory to the Principles for Responsible Management Education (PRME).

 The QMS Ethics, Responsibility and Sustainability Blog

-(Featuring: Glenn Bradley, NIBHRF; Laura Steele, Queen’s Management School;
+(Featuring: Dr Laura Steele, Queen's Management School, Sean Fitzsimons, Disability Action)